cyberark/epv-api-scripts/Dual Accounts/README.md

 # Dual Accounts

 > **General**
-> - These scripts Uses REST API and can support v10.6 of PVWA and up
+> - Uses REST API and can support v10.6 of PVWA and up.
-> - The goal for these scripts is to allow easy management for Dual Account use cases
+> - Allow easy management for Dual Account.

-## Convert Platfrom DualAccount
+## Convert Platform DualAccount
-This script will convert an existing Platform to support Dual Account use cases.
+Convert an existing Platform to support Dual Account use cases.
-This will add to the relevant platform all needed properties and allow creating accounts for Dual Account use cases
+This will add all the needed properties to the relevant Platform and allow account creation for Dual Account use cases.

 > This script can be supported from PVWA version 10.4 and above

 ### Usage